andrewcooke/choochoo/docs/impulse.md

 I'm writing this article for a couple of reasons.

-First, I want to explain and de-mystify the FF-Model.
+First, I want to explain and de-mystify the FF-Model (TRIMP, TSS, etc etc).
 I get the impression many people don't understand quite how *simple* it is.
 Following from that, maybe people aren't understanding exactly what it shows, or how it can or should be used.

 Second, I want to showcase Choochoo - a *hackable* training diary.
 Choochoo is written for people at the intersection between sport and computing / maths / science.
 People who want to experiment, get their hands dirty, and build their own, personal, customized approach.

-So I'm going to show how Choochoo implements the FF-Model.
+I'm going to show how Choochoo implements the FF-Model.
 How the calculations are made, what they mean, and how they might be tweaked.
 I'll end with some questions that people might want to explore - questions that I hope to explore using this software.